 THOSE WONDERFUL STARS OF COUNTRY MUSIC

-This photograph was taken in December, 2001, at the Newcastle Opera House with a man I have admired for many years – John Prine.
+This photograph was taken in December, 2001, at Newcastle Opera House with a man I have admired for many years – John Prine.
 I flew all the way from Spain, suffering with a real bad cold at the time, just to see him in concert.
 It was worth every peseta.
 John was on stage for 140 minutes and spoke to all the people who stayed back to meet him.
 He chatted freely, posed for photographs and signed autographs.
 He even said he had read about my pending visit on his web site!
 Photograph by Gary Smurthwaite.

 With Buck Owens in Liverpool in 1966.
-Buck is reading a copy of the magazine "Opry" which later changed its name to "Country Music People."
+Buck is reading a copy of the English country music magazine "Opry" which later changed its name to "Country Music People."
 Notice Loretta Lynn on the back cover!
 I am on the extreme right but I have no idea who the other gentleman are, do you?

 Moe Bandy discusses his song "It's A Cheatin' Situation."